Hong Kong Outstanding Students Awards: Notable winners and finalists

-Many of the winners and finalists achieved excellent results in the Hong Kong Certificate of Education Examination with a good number of them having obtained 10As and 9As.
+Many winners and finalists of the Award achieved excellent results in the Hong Kong Certificate of Education Examination, with a number of them obtaining 10As and 9As.
 Many were admitted to universities such as Ivy League institutions and Oxbridge.
 Up to 2016, the alumni base of the Award (commonly known as “OSArs”) has reached over 1100 people.
 Many of them now work in fields including government, business, law, medicine, entertainment, education, architecture, journalism, and engineering.

 Some of the notable winners and finalists are: